On this page

-Evaluation refers to the act of determining which variant, if any, a user is bucketed into given a flag configuration.
-In short, evaluation is a function of a user and a flag configuration which outputs a variant.
+Evaluation determines which variant, if any, a user receives given a flag configuration.
+Evaluation takes a user and a flag configuration as inputs and outputs a variant.

 Pre-targeting